infinum/accessibility-mobile-standards/Docs/Accessibility features per mobile platform/accessibility_features_android.md

 # Android accessibility features overview

-Accessibility is very important part of any app and it should be considered during whole development process.
+It is very important that the app you are developing is accessible to all users.
+Accessibility should be considered during whole development process.
 If properly implemented, accessibility features and services can significantly improve your app's usability especially for users with disabilities, but also in general.

-In this chapter we are going to introduce available Android accessibility features.
+In this chapter we are going to introduce some of the most frequently used Android accessibility features.
+The whole list off all available accessibility features and services alongside with quick guide on how to use them could be found on official [Android Accessibility Help page](https://support.google.com/accessibility/android#topic=6007234).

+Also, important thing to stress out is that only limited set of accessibility services could be supported from the implementation perspective.
+Others will work out of the box.
+Meaning, you can not add some custom implementation in order to make your app behave in different way when that specific feature is on.

+The services you could supports through app implementation will be marked with :large_green_circle.

 ## Vision support features

-### TalkBack
+### Screen readers

+:large_green_circle **Talkback**

 The TalkBack is the Google screen reader available on Android devices that allows you to control your app eyes-free.